nathankitchen/azunit/README.md

 To run your test you will need to create a Service Principal and assign it *Reader* permissions on the Azure Subscription(s) that you want to test.
 Full instructions can be found [here](https://github.com/Azure/azure-sdk-for-node/blob/master/Documentation/Authentication.md#service-principal-authentication).

 Finally, run AzUnit from shell passing details of the Service Principal, Tenant, and Subscrpition as parameters.
 You can call AzUnit multiple times for each environment you want to test.
-There are two options for calling AzUnit.
-You either load up all your parameters in a single command:
+There are two options for calling AzUnit: `test` or `run`.

+### Test mode
+Intended for use in terminal and allowing quick runs against different environments.

 ``` cli
 azunit test ./samples/quickstart/test.js \